The United States resumed dialogue with Venezuela weeks before the elections: “Democratic change will not be easy”

 The Barbados Agreement, signed in 2023, saw the US agree to reduce some sanctions in exchange for Venezuela’s commitment to democratic reforms.
 However, the agreement has been largely ineffective, with Maduro failing to uphold his end of the bargain.
 This failure resulted in the US reinstating some of the sanctions that had been lifted.

-The current dialogue comes just three weeks before the Venezuelan election, raising questions about Maduro’s intentions.
+The current dialogue comes just three weeks before the Venezuelan election, raising questions regarding Maduro’s intentions.
 Some observers believe that he may be seeking to use the dialogue as a means to legitimize his regime and improve relations with the US, potentially leading to the removal of remaining sanctions.
 However, others contend that Maduro is merely employing a tactic to appease international concerns without actually committing to meaningful democratic reforms.

 A Complex Situation